What is Equity?

 Source: Interaction Institute for Social Change | Artist: Angus Maguire

 I am an experienced speaker and educator in racial health disparities and health equity.
 My talks focus on personal transformation and offer critical foundational concepts and language to inform future conversations about race, healthcare, and anti-racist action.
 My signature presentations have been well received by Nurse Practitioners, Midwives, Nursing and Nutritionist professional organizations, multidisciplinary medical groups, and students planning to pursue careers in the health professions.
 I am also a practicing Adult Nurse Practitioner in New York City where I provide Primary and Women’s Healthcare to diverse patient populations.
 I have a Bachelors’ Degree from Howard University, received my Master’s Degree in Nursing and Adult Nurse Practitioner Certification from Hunter College of the City University of New York, and I am an Alumna of the Duke-Johnson & Johnson Nurse Leadership Program.
-I have 30 years of clinical experience in healthcare, have been recognized with awards for both Customer Service and Clinical Excellence, am active in my local Nurse Practitioner professional organization, and volunteer in my community by educating the public about becoming empowered healthcare consumers.
+I have 30 years of clinical experience in healthcare, have been recognized with awards for Customer Service, Leadership, and Clinical Excellence, am active in my local Nurse Practitioner professional organization, and volunteer in my community by educating the public about becoming empowered healthcare consumers.
 When I am not working to reduce racial implicit bias and health disparities for patients of color, you will find me meditating, dancing, enjoying cultural events, or watching movies with my son and cats, Cookie & Tiger (Yes, they like movie time too!).
 I am an avid meditator, dancer, lover of culture, and a social justice advocate.

 Please watch this brief video to learn more about me and why I am passionate about health equity.